MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 -	**Screen Kit:** This is the important one.
 You need this specific type of kit - the Q5 IPS with OSD.
 It goes by many names, the maker is Hispeedido (*not* FunnyPlaying).
 Kits that have the screen laminated to a GBC lens are *not* compatible, but kits that include a lit-up logo on the bottom part of the screen are fine to use.
 Make sure you DO NOT get the Game Boy Pocket version - it is not compatible!
 Also, be sure to test this screen kit before installing it, preferrably with an original Game Boy Color.
 Sometimes they arrive damaged, and once you've installed, it may not be possible to get a refund.
     - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a> OR <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-q5-osd-ips-kit-with-color-changing-logo?variant=41819042185388">Game Boy Color Q5 OSD IPS Kit with Color Changing Logo
     - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
     - HHL: <a href="https://handheldlegend.com/products/game-boy-color-ips-lcd-q5-hispeedido">Game Boy Color IPS LCD Q5 - Hispeedido</a>
+I have not thoroughly tested it, but the CGS (Cloud Game Store) display should be electrically compatible as of v2.0.
+It will need some kind of method of centering the image if you choose to use it, though.
+(At the time of writing, I have heard there is a seller on Taobao selling laminated CGS kits...)
   -	**Lens:** I recommend you get an "IPS Lens" as the viewing area is slightly larger than the OEM one.
     - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-lenses-1/products/funnyplaying-game-boy-pocket-ips-retro-pixel-mod-led-hole-glass-screen-lens?variant=37635319988396">FunnyPlaying Game Boy Pocket IPS Retro Pixel Mod LED Hole Glass Screen Lens</a>
     - FunnyPlaying: <a href="https://funnyplaying.com/products/gbp-retro-pixel-ips-glass-lens?_pos=1&_sid=ec7345577&_ss=r&variant=31969857437757">GBP RETRO PIXEL IPS GLASS LENS</a>